nicholasadamou/cpu-cache-simulator/README.md

 # cpu-cache-simulator

-This is a simulator for a CPU cache that I wrote for a college course.
+This is a simulator for a CPU cache that I wrote for CSC 218 Computer Organization.
 It's meant to demonstrate some of the different [replacement](https://en.wikipedia.org/wiki/CPU_cache#Replacement_policies), [write](https://en.wikipedia.org/wiki/CPU_cache#Write_policies), and [mapping